Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 ##### After Lunch Event

-_handled by TBC_
+_handled by Tech Facilitators_

 This is a daily compulsary after lunch event.
 There are a variety of events we will be doing with you in orer to improve your coding, interpersonal and presentation skills .
-There is a [Schedule] (https://docs.google.com/spreadsheets/d/1zovv2tfk14iwyapa-htabexrja3gymp9sm4wpglr0qs/edit?usp=sharing) that specifies who will present on which day.
+There is a [Schedule] (https://docs.google.com/spreadsheets/d/1Ue5vfIjtCpqgIEp_Va9kurBm9khQ4oVE4Nf4DgSFpq4/edit#gid=0) that specifies who will present on which day.

 - Everyday after lunch at 13:30